ocaml/ocaml.org/data/tutorials/wf_03_metaprogramming.md

 ### Restricting PPXs for Composition, Speed, and Security

-`ppxlib` explictly supports registering the restricted transformations that correspond to extenders and derivers.
+`ppxlib` explicitly supports registering the restricted transformations that correspond to extenders and derivers.
 Writing those restricted PPXs has a lot of advantages:
 - Extenders and derivers won't modify your existing code, apart from the